 Android 12 Interface

-We haven't seen a major redesign for Android since the shift from Holo to Material Design back in 2014, but based on Developer Preview 1 and recent leaks, Android 12 could mark the next big shift we see for the Android OS as we know it.
+We haven't seen a major redesign for Android since the shift from Holo to Material Design back in 2014, but based on the developer previews and recent leaks, Android 12 could mark the next big shift we see for the Android OS as we know it.

 If you enable a feature flag in Android 12 DP1, you'll find a new interface in the Settings app called "Silky Home."
 Similar to what we see with Samsung's One UI, Silky Home introduces large header fonts and pushes all your buttons/toggles further down the screen — allowing for easier use on large devices.